simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2007-06-19
+<br />**Date image released:**  1999-01-16
-<br />**This image is owned by:**
-Thierry Lombry

-<br />**Title of the image:**  Eris: More Massive than Pluto
+<br />**Title of the image:**  Spiral Eddies On Planet Earth
-<br />**Description for the image:**  ris, a dwarf planet currently orbiting the Sun at about twice Pluto's distance, has been measured to have about 27 percent more mass than Pluto.
-The mass was calculated by timing the orbit of Eris' moon Dysnomia.
-Images taken with a ground-based Keck telescope, when combined with existing images taken by Hubble Space Telescope, show that Dysnomia has a nearly circular orbit lasting about 16 days.
-Cataloged as 2003 UB313 only a year ago, infrared images also showed previously that Eris is actually larger in diameter than Pluto.
-The plane of Eris' orbit is well out of the plane of the Solar System's planets.
-In the above drawing, a scientific artist has imagined Eris and Dysnomia orbiting our distant Sun.
-No space missions are currently planned to Eris, although the robotic New Horizons spacecraft bound for Pluto has recently  passed Jupiter.
+<br />**Description for the image:**  Can you identify this wispy stellar nebula?
+How many light-years from Earth did you say?
+Resembling a twisting cloud of gas and dust between the stars this swirling form is actually close by - a spiral eddy formed near the North Atlantic Gulf Stream off the East coast of the U. S. Tens of miles across, spiral eddies are an ocean current phenomenon discovered by observations from manned spacecraft.
+Imaged by the Challenger space shuttle crew during the STS 41G mission this eddie is dramatically visible due to the low sun angle and strong reflection of sunlight.
+The reflection is caused by a very thin biologically produced oily film on the surface of the swirling water.
+Prior to STS 41G these eddies were thought to be rare but are now understood to be a significant dynamic feature of ocean currents.
+However, no good explanation of their origin or persistence exists.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0706/eris_lombry_big.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/9710/eddies_sts41g_big.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).